Putnam-Lab/Lab_Management/Lab_Resources/Equipment_Protocols/Respirometry_Protocol/SDR-Respirometry-Protocol.md

 1. Download and install the LoligoⓇ MicroResp™ Software to a windows computer.
 Download found here: [(Software Download)](https://www.loligosystems.com/downloads).
 2. See comment

-<a name="pH_HydroDish"></a> **pH HydroDishⓇ**

-1. If interested in measuring pH on the SDR plate, there is a pH HydroDish that has pre-calibrated pH sensors integrated at the bottom of each well and are read out contactless with the SDR SensorDish Reader.
-It can be ordered here:  [(PreSens pH HydroDish HD24)](https://www.presens.de/products/detail/hydrodish-hd24)

 <a name="Oxygen_OxoDish"></a> **Oxygen OxoDishⓇ**